 Donate to help families in need

 As part of our mission, we will be donating as much produce as we can to those in need.
 When you purchase your share you have an option to make a tax-deductible donation to the Pinelands Preservation Alliance.
-For every $10 we raise we will grow an additional 15 pounds of fresh produce which New Jersey Farmers Against Hunger will deliver directly to families in our community who need it.
+For every $10 we raise we will grow an additional 15 pounds of fresh produce which will go to New Jersey Farmers Against Hunger, the Trenton Area Soup Kitchen or another meal provider.

 Growing all this food and caring for this land takes a lot of hands.
-If you would like information on seasonal work or volunteer opportunities at Rancocas Creek Farm please contact Jeff Tober, Farm Manager at firstname.lastname@example.org
+If you would like information on a Farm Apprenticeship, seasonal work or volunteer opportunities at Rancocas Creek Farm please contact Jeff Tober, Farm Manager at firstname.lastname@example.org

 A workshare is basically a trade of your labor and enthusiasm at the farm in exchange for a share.
 We are looking for candidates who can dedicate a weekly day and time for farm work and can bring a spirit of hard work, energy, and a desire to work outside in all kinds of weather.